rashettycode/UofT_DSI/README.md

 ### Prerequisites

-Before you begin, ensure you have Python installed on your system.
-You also need `PyYAML` for YAML file handling and `requests` for making API requests.
+Before you begin, ensure you have Python installed on your system and `requests` for making API requests.

 ### Setting Up